Towards General Visual-Linguistic Face Forgery Detection: Introduction

-To this end, in this paper, we attempt to introduce natural language as fine-grained supervision into the face forgery detection task and design a paradigm to utilize a pre-trained multimodal model to improve the generalization and interpretability.
-We call this new paradigm Visual-Linguistic Face Forgery Detection(VLFFD), the difference between the traditional method and ours is shown in Fig.~\ref{fig:intro}.
-Specifically, since VLFFD requires sentence-level annotations which is not available in the original forgery dataset, we first generate mixed forgery images with fine-grained annotations by disentangling and taxonomizing the dataset of real and fake pairs via quantitative criterion, named Prompt Forgery Image Generator (PFIG).
+To this end, we first design a paradigm that leverages a pre-trained multimodal model CLIP, integrating natural language to provide fine-grained supervision to improve the generalization and interoperability for face forgery detection.
+We call this new paradigm Visual-Linguistic Face Forgery Detection VLFFD.
+The difference between the traditional method and ours is shown in Fig.~\ref{fig:intro}.
+Our approach enhances the original dataset by enriching it with fine-grained data and textual prompts, followed by training within a multimodal learning framework.
+In the testing phase, our method not only achieves superior generalization but also offers detailed insights.
+Specifically, we use the CLIP model as the initial feature extraction and first generate mixed forgery images with fine-grained annotations by disentangling and taxonomizing the dataset of real and fake pairs via quantitative criterion, named Prompt Forgery Image Generator (PFIG).
 Such annotations can further form the sentence-level prompts, which can provide fine-grained semantic annotations for the mixed forgery image.
-Subsequently, we design a new contrastive based multimodal mechanism to jointly train the coarse-grained original data and fine-grained mixed forgery data in a visual-linguistic manner, named Coarse-and-Fine Co-training framework (C2F).
-Compared with the traditional framework, Our VLFFD has three main advantages 1) the fine-grained prompt can provide more precise guidance to encourage the image encoder to extract generalized forgery clues.
-2) Semantic information hidden in the pretrained model can be exploited in the general face forgery detection task.
-3) traditional methods can only output the confidence of real or fake, while our framework can indicate the sentence about the forgery regions and forgery types, enabling us to understand the basis of the discrimination and have more interpretability.
+Subsequently, we design a new contrastive-based multimodal mechanism to jointly train the coarse-grained original data and fine-grained mixed forgery data in a visual-linguistic manner, named Coarse-and-Fine Co-training framework (C2F).
+Compared with the traditional framework, the proposed VLFFD has three main advantages: 1) semantic information hidden in the CLIP can be exploited in the general face forgery detection task.
+2) the fine-grained prompt can provide more precise guidance to encourage the image encoder to extract generalized forgery clues.
+3) traditional methods can only output the confidence of real or fake, while our framework can indicate the sentence about the forgery regions and types, enabling us to understand the basis of the discrimination and have more interpretability.

-Our main contributions can be summarized as follows: \begin{itemize} \item We are the first to introduce the language modality into general face forgery detection task as a supplementary signal instead of binary numbers label. \item We propose a novel multimodal learning paradigm named VLFFD to improve the generalization and interpretability in a visual-language manner. \item Extensive experiments and visualizations demonstrate the effectiveness of our method against state-of-the-art competitors.
+Additionally, our empirical evidence showcases that the fine-grained semantic annotations generated by our PFIG module can be utilized to fine-tune multimodal Large Language Models (LLM).
+This further highlights the potential and versatility of our proposed method.